Getting around Paris

 They have only 13 lines, designated T1-T13.

 You must mark your ticket when you enter the tram, and you can board through all doors.
-All tram stops are equipped with ticket machines.
+All tram stops are equipped with a ticket machine.

 - Tram timetables: ratp.fr/en/horaires-tramway